Universities, governmental organisations and individual researchers choose our device for its accuracy, convenience, and reliability.

 Children in this study are using Atmotube to capture their exposure to air pollutants over a one week period.
 Children will also undergo a structured assessment evaluating their cognitive and academic functioning, adaptive behaviour, and social-emotional functioning.

-Atmotubes are being used to monitor air quality in Madison Park Community in Santa Ana, CA. The ongoing project is led by Madison Park Community Association and funded by California Air Resources Board to increase awareness of environmental justice concerns in the area.
-Researchers aim to identify if the air pollution problem is mainly caused by industrial sources or traffic.
-Another goal is to determine how socioeconomic factors are connected with air quality.
-By April 12, 2021, the residents of the community have already collected 4000-min worth of data.
+Atmotube PROs were used to monitor air quality in Madison Park Community in Santa Ana, CA. The project was led by the Madison Park Community Association and the University of California, Irvine, and funded by California Air Resources Board to increase awareness of environmental justice concerns in the area.
+Researchers aim to identify if the air pollution problem was primarily caused by industrial sources or traffic.
+Another goal is to determine how socioeconomic factors are connected to air quality.

 Atmotube was a part of the research focusing on the smoke detector performance of air quality sensors using combustion products from spacecraft materials.
 The research goal was to optimize fire detection with low-cost air quality sensors.
 Our device responded well to all fire emission tests and showed a high correlation with the PID measurements.
 The joint study was conducted by the researchers from Desert Research Institute, the University of Nevada, Reno, and NASA Glenn Research Center.
 Disclaimer: the current model of Atmotube doesn’t have a CO sensor.